-An almond cake perfect for spring and summer
+An easy almond cake for spring and summer

-This recipe comes to us from Carla Snyder, author of One Pan, Two Plates: More Than 70 Complete Weeknight Meals for Two and blogger at ravenouskitchen.com.
-Obviously, we couldn’t resist featuring the recipe for it’s impressive lineup of aphrodisiac ingredients.
-But Carla has managed to make the recipe even more tempting.
+This mouthwatering almond cake recipe comes to us from Carla Snyder, author of One Pan, Two Plates: More Than 70 Complete Weeknight Meals for Two and blogger at ravenouskitchen.com.
+Obviously, we couldn’t resist featuring this strawberry cake recipe for its impressive lineup of aphrodisiac ingredients, (not just almonds but honey and strawberries).
+But Carla really upped the ante on sensual cakes with this one.
+Read on.

 - 3/4 cup sugar